‘Shadowhunters’ Season 2 Return Date, Promo, And Clary-Jace Relationship Update

 — Shadowhunters (@ShadowhuntersTV) March 7, 2017

-Speaking of Sebastian, Slavkin told EW that his entry would complicate everybody’s relationship on Shadowhunters, adding that he was the “big bang villain” of the book, and he would be a “huge part” of the upcoming episodes.
+Speaking of Sebastian, Slavkin told EW that his entry would complicate everybody’s relationship on Shadowhunters, adding he was the “big bang villain” of the book and that he would be a “huge part” of the upcoming episodes.

 Shadowhunters Season Season 2 returns to Freeform with Episode 11, titled “Mea Maxima Culpa,” on June 5.
 Here is the official synopsis of the next installment.